 impact of coronavirus on study abroad programs

-Due to the widespread outbreak of COVID-19 (coronavirus) and following the guidelines of a UNC System Directive, UNC Charlotte has canceled all spring, summer and fall 2020 study abroad programs.
-The Office of Education Abroad will work with students and faculty to minimize the impact of these cancellations on students’ programs of study.
+Due to the widespread outbreak of COVID-19 (coronavirus) and following the guidelines of a UNC System Directive, UNC Charlotte has canceled all spring, summer, fall 2020, and spring 2021 study abroad and faculty-led programs for summer 2021.
+The Office of Education Abroad has worked with students and faculty to minimize the impact of these cancellations on students’ programs of study.

 We are monitoring the impact of the virus through regular contact with partner organizations and institutions abroad.
 As the situation related to the Coronavirus changes rapidly, please refer to the UNC Charlotte Coronavirus FAQ page for more information about the virus, precautions you can take, and the most up-to-date information from the University.